Talk to our students

 To gain a place at Birmingham you will need to meet our general entry requirements, as well as those specific to your course.
 Your application will be reviewed by the course’s Admissions Tutor, who will decide whether your application should receive an offer.

-You should have a 2:2 Honours degree in your clinical field of practice.
+or and equivalent professional qualification in your clinical field of practice.

 All routes require current registration with relevant professional/regulatory organisations and a full support from their employing organisation to facilitate the requirements of the clinical supervision.

-The ability to offer the independent prescribing route is subject to final approval by professional bodies.
+Please note: the ability to offer the independent prescribing route is subject to final approval by professional bodies.
 For this route, you will need to provide evidence of current professional registration and current DBS clearance.

 You'll need to apply for the Apprenticeship programme through your employer, who will have their own selection criteria.